Saturday, January 25, 2025

 How a writer chooses to do that is really up to them, and that’s the tricky part—because writing a novel and telling a story are really two different things.

-We’ve all be captivated by a story, whether it was a novel, a movie, a TV show, a game, or even the guy from accounting talking about his weekend escapades.
+We’ve all been captivated by a story, whether it was a novel, a movie, a TV show, a game, or even the guy from accounting talking about his weekend escapades.
 A great story piques curiosity and holds it until that curiosity is satisfied.

 Let’s look at part one first—telling the story.